realmanisingh/population-segmentation/capstone-proposal.md

 ### Solution Statement
 _(approx. 1 paragraph)_

+However, by utilizing statistics and machine learning models like K-means clustering, more accurate, complex clusters can be found that also save time and money.
+Moreover, these clusters that would not have

 In this section, clearly describe a solution to the problem.
 The solution should be applicable to the project domain and appropriate for the dataset(s) or input(s) given.
 Additionally, describe the solution thoroughly such that it is clear that the solution is quantifiable (the solution can be expressed in mathematical or logical terms) , measurable (the solution can be measured by some metric and clearly observed), and replicable (the solution can be reproduced and occurs more than once).